sendbird/sendbird-calls-ios/README.md

 }
 ```

 When the app is in the foreground, incoming call events are received through the SDK’s persistent internal server connection.
-However, when the app is terminated or in the background, incoming calls are received through PushKit. **PushKit messages received by the SendBirdCall must be delivered to the `SendBirdCall.pushRegistry(_:didReceiveIncomingPushWith:for:)` method**.
+However, when the app is terminated or in the background, incoming calls are received through PushKit.
+PushKit messages received by the `SendBirdCall` must be delivered to the `SendBirdCall.pushRegistry(_:didReceiveIncomingPushWith:for:)` method.

 ```swift
 class MyClass: PKPushRegistryDelegate {